-COMPONENT I, WORK QUEUE: Work Queue (WQ)s provide the means to submit tasks to the device and will be described in more detail shortly.
+COMPONENT I, WORK QUEUE: WQs provide the means to submit tasks to the device and will be described in more detail shortly.
 They are marked yellow in Figure 2.2.
-A WQ is accessible through so-called portals, light blue in Figure 2.2, which are mapped memory regions.
+A Work Queue (WQ) is accessible through so-called portals, light blue in Figure 2.2, which are mapped memory regions.
 Submission of work is done by writing a descriptor to one of these.
-A descriptor is 64 bytes in size and may contain one specific task (task descriptor) or the location of a task array in memory (batch descriptor).
-Through these comment by andre: Wirkt mir etwas knapp. vllt etwas mehr erklären.
+A descriptor is 64 bytes in size and may contain one specific task (task comment by andre: Wirkt mir etwas knapp, vllt etwas mehr erklären.
 Z.B.: auch die Problematik mit dem Aufwand um das Kopieren schnell genug zu machen (viele Threads) -> das gibt dann auch den Ansatz punkt um zu sagen, was wir uns von der DSA erhoffen (Kontext, warum wir QdP überhaupt einführen).
 Und z.B.: